kevinyswong/kevinyswong.github.io/index.md

   itself?
 Can we conjure a genie and make three wishes?
-To be clear, I'm sure Bui has the best of intentions, but words reek of duplicity and run the risk of hypocrisy; actions have the convenient benefit that more accurately reveal people as they are, but actions, truth, and real progress, unfortunately, quite often don't coddle anyone's feelings.
+To be clear, I'm sure Bui has the best of intentions, but words reek of duplicity and run the risk of hypocrisy; actions have the convenient benefit that more accurately reveal people as they are, but action, truth, and real progress, unfortunately, quite often don't coddle anyone's feelings.

   <br>